Cemonix/Sudoku_Backtracking/README.md

-# Sudoku_Backtracking
- Backtracking algorithm in haskell
+# Sudoku Backtracking in Haskell